Your Personal Data – Personal Representatives, Executors and Administrators

 - Adare Group, Clayton West, Huddersfield, HD8 9QQ – Letter production and printing

-- Call Miner, Strelley Hall, Strelly Village, Nottingham, NG8 6PE –software support
+- Call Miner, Strelley Hall, Strelly Village, Nottingham, NG8 6PE – Speech analytics software support

-- Lexis Nexis Ltd, Lexis House, 30 Farringdon Street, London, EC4A 4HH –tracing activity
+- Lexis Nexis Ltd, Lexis House, 30 Farringdon Street, London, EC4A 4HH – GRO database search and tracing activity

 - Saica Natur UK Ltd, York Street, Audenshaw, Manchester, M34 5TN – Confidential waste destruction